-I have struggled for years trying to find the perfect gravy recipe.
+I have struggled for years trying to find the perfect brown gravy recipe.
 I could never quite get the consistency that I was looking for.
 My husband always let me know that mine was never as good as my mom's, which thrilled my mom, but always frustrated me.
-As kids my mom would make Chicken, rice and gravy just about every Sunday in the Fall.
-It was as if Fall meant football and Chicken, rice and gravy.
-I wasn’t complaining, except of course when it came to the dishes.
-No dishwasher meant a ton of dishes after Sunday dinner.
-I am over the moon excited to say that I finally nailed it and this is “The Best Gravy Recipe Ever”.
-I promise!

-The recipe is largely constructed from my mom’s, but I finally realized that the consistency was an issue because she didn’t make a roux.
-It hit me the day I made my Tomato Bisque that the roux was exactly what I my gravy was missing.
-Some of you might be face palming yourself at this point and saying, "Really?!”
-I'm telling you that for me it was a light bulb moment and it pulled together the base recipe into a complete culinary success.
+So it hit me one day when I was making my Tomato Bisque soup that the roux was exactly what was missing in my mom's brown gravy recipe.
+Some of you might be face palming yourself at this point and saying, "Really?!"
+But I'm telling you that for me it was a light bulb moment and it pulled together the base recipe into a complete culinary success!

 - 1 onion chopped

-- While the turkey or chicken is baking, simmer the gizzards in water with an onion.
+- While your turkey or chicken is baking, simmer the gizzards in water with an onion.

 - Once the turkey/chicken is done remove it from the roasting pan and place on top of the oven with both burners on low.

 - As the pan heats up, you'll be able to scrape the cooked on bits from the turkey/chicken.

 - Remove the gizzards and most of the onion from the simmered water and pour into the roasting pan.